The SuperNova Early Warning System: Brief

 collapse event in our Galaxy are currently online, or will be in

-as OMNIS and HALO.
+the future.
 In addition, gravitational wave detectors like

-LIGO and Virgo have sensivity to asymmetrically collapsing
+LIGO and Virgo have sensivity to asymmetrically-collapsing

 supernovae.